 This individual assignment is worth 15% of your final grade.
-The purpose of the assignment is to get you familiarized with the SAP Client Interface and provide you with hands-on experience in the Enterprise Resource Planning software provided by SAP.
+The purpose of the assignment is to familiarize you with the SAP Client Interface and provide you with hands-on experience in the Enterprise Resource Planning software provided by SAP.
 This assignment assumes that students are not familiar with SAP.
 Necessary background, including an SAP demo, will be provided in class.
-The course TA will also be available to answer assignment-related questions during specified hours to be posted on the course Website.
+The course TA will also be available to answer assignment-related questions during specified hours to be posted on Avenue to Learn.
 Further details will be provided in class.